Israel-Anaba/ML-Model-in-GUI/README.md

 The app will be launched in your default web browser.
 You can then interact with the interface to make sales predictions based on the input fields.

-Go to your browser at the following address :
+**Go to your browser at the following address to access the app :**

  [App Link](http://192.168.8.114:8501)

 ## Preview 🔍 🤖